7 Things That Influence Success

 2) Procrastination

 Starting a new business is certainly a stressful situation.
 Many potential business owners fail before they even start, worried that they simply don’t have all the necessary tools needed to become successful.
-They become paralyzed by their fears, failing to even take the first step towards success.
+They become paralyzed by their fears, failing to take even a single step towards success.
 In spite of this, many people are still able to overcome their fears and become successful.
-Without forcing yourself to take that first step, you’ll never know if you could be one of them.
+Without forcing ourselves to take that first step, we’ll never know if we could be one of them.

 3) Unrealistic Expectations

 It’s ironic that the thing that causes the most problems for successful home inspectors (their clients’ unrealistic expectations) is the same thing that leads to many new inspector’s downfall.
-The fact is that starting a new venture is very difficult, and the chance of failure is high.
-The smart new business owner has thought this through and has made contingency plans for the difficult start-up phase.
-It’s imperative to plan ahead in order to survive those lean start-up years, and doing so can help to keep you from falling victim to our next demon:
+It’s a fact that starting a new venture is very difficult, and the chance of failure is high.
+The smart new business owner has thought this through and made contingency plans for the difficult start-up phase.
+It’s imperative to plan ahead in order to survive those lean start-up years.
+Doing so can help new inspectors from falling victim to our next demon:

 4) Disappointment